 Mexican Fender Quality

-On a paper this is certainly true.
-American Fender instruments are the flagships of the company, and all of their cutting edge research and design goes into making them the best they can be.
+On paper, this is certainly true.
+American Fender instruments are the flagships of the company, and all of their cutting-edge research and design goes into making them the best they can be.
 When you play an American-made Fender, you should expect an excellent instrument.

 However, since Fender sets the bar so high, we then need to consider the word “inferior” in this context.
 MIM Fenders cut some corners on tonewood quality and components, and they are built across the border in Fender’s Mexican factory.
 So, why would anyone expect such an instrument to compare to MIA Fenders, some of the best basses in the world?
 It really isn’t a fair comparison.

 To put it another way, while Mexican Fenders may not rival American Fenders when they go toe-to-toe, they are superior to other basses in their price range, and that is their true competition.

 On the other hand, while the specs may say otherwise, many bassists feel, if you are willing to look around a little, you can grab an outstanding MIM Fender that stands up to any MIA instrument.
 Who is to argue?
 A great bass is in the eye, and ear, of the beholder.

 Many players feel, and I tend to agree, that tone is in all your hands.
 An amazing bass guitar only takes you so far and the really great players know the sound is about them, not their gear.

 Practically, what this means is that spending more does not necessarily mean better sound.
 Eventually, it all comes down to you.
 And the same holds true for the MIM Jazz Bass, another Mexican Fender you might consider.